Amid Durga puja fervour all eyes on Amit Shah's seminar on NRC today

 "The TMC has deliberately tried to create a panic in the state over NRC.
 So Amit Shahji will give us a clear picture over the issue and dispel all the fears and misconceptions," a senior state BJP leader said.

-In Assam, the only state in the country where the exercise was carried out to update the NRC, names of over 19 lakh people were omitted from the final list which was published on August 31.
-Of them about 12 lakh are Hindus.
+In Assam, names of over 19 lakh people were omitted from the final list which was published on August 31, out of which 12 lakh are Hindus.

-NRC was one of the provisions of the Assam Accord of 1985 and was carried out under the supervision of the Supreme Court.
+The NRC panic that is allegedly gripping people of Bengal.
+At least eleven deaths have been reported over the NRC fear till now in the state.
+Recently, WB Chief Minister Mamata Banerjee on her Delhi visit met the BJP party's national chief and Union Home Minister Amit Shah, where both the leaders discussed the Assam NRC.
+The omission of a large number of Hindu Bengalis from the final NRC list in BJP-ruled Assam has apparently created panic among the people.

-The omission of a large number of Hindu Bengalis from the final NRC list in BJP-ruled Assam has apparently created panic among the people and has allegedly led to eleven deaths in the state so far.
+TMC has been on the offensive by milking the issue of updating the NRC as an "anti-Bengali" move on the part of the saffron party.
+Earlier, the WB BJP president slammed Mamata and her party leaders opposing plans for the NRC in Bengal.

 "The TMC has been opposing NRC to protect Bangladeshi Muslim infiltrators who are its vote bank in West Bengal.
 But after many Hindus were omitted from the NRC final list in Assam, it is trying to project us as anti-Hindu and an anti-refugee party.
 This might take a toll on our prospects in Bengal," said a senior state BJP leader, who did not wish to be named.